 - In the left-side navigation pane, click Workload.

-- In the upper-right corner, click Create by Template.
+- On the Deployments tab, click Create from Template.

-- Configure the template and then click DEPLOY.
+- Set the parameters of the specified template and click Create.

-- Namespace: Select a namespace to which resource object belongs.
+- Namespace: Select the namespace to which the resource object belongs.
 The default namespace is default.
-Except for the underlying computing resources such as nodes and persistent storage volumes, most of the resource objects must act on a namespace.
+Except for underlying computing resources such as nodes and persistent volumes (PVs), most resources are limited by namespaces.

-- Deploy with exist template: You can import an existing template into the template configuration page.
+- Use Existing Template: You can import an existing template to the configuration page.

----symbol to separate resource objects so as to create multiple resource objects through a single template.
+---symbol to separate multiple resource objects.
+This allows you to create multiple resource objects in a single template.

-apiVersion: apps/v1 # for versions before 1.8.0 use apps/v1 kind: Deployment metadata: name: nginx-deployment labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx:1.7.9 # replace it with your exactly <image_name:tags> ports: - containerPort: 80 --- apiVersion: v1 # for versions before 1.8.0 use apps/v1 kind: Service metadata: name: my-service1 #TODO: to specify your service name labels: app: nginx spec: selector: app: nginx #TODO: change label selector to match your backend pod ports: - protocol: TCP name: http port: 30080 #TODO: choose an unique port on each node to avoid port conflict targetPort: 80 type: LoadBalancer ##In this example, change the type from NodePort to LoadBalancer.
+apiVersion: apps/v1 kind: Deployment metadata: name: nginx-deployment-basic labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx:1.7.9 # replace it with your exactly <image_name:tags> ports: - containerPort: 80 --- apiVersion: v1 kind: Service metadata: name: my-service1 #TODO: to specify your service name labels: app: nginx spec: selector: app: nginx #TODO: change label selector to match your backend pod ports: - protocol: TCP name: http port: 30080 #TODO: choose an unique port on each node to avoid port conflict targetPort: 80 type: LoadBalancer ##In this example, the type is changed from Nodeport to LoadBalancer.

-- In the Kubernetes dashboard, you can see that the service named my-service1 is successfully
+- In the dashboard, verify that the my-service1 service is running and its external

-- You can access the Nginx service welcome page in the browser.
+- You can visit the NGINX welcome page in the browser.